-The first certificate issued is the Residency Certificate (First Issue), which is updated and valid until you complete two years of full time teaching in a public school, district or private school in Washington.
+The first certificate issued is the Residency Certificate (First Issue), which is undated and valid until you complete 1.5 full-time equivalentyears of full time teaching in a public school, district or private school in Washington.
 This certificate will then be reissued for an additional three years.
-The second level of certification is the Professional Certificate, which you begin working to obtain usually between your third and seventh year of teaching.
+The second level of certification is the Professional Certificate, which you begin working to obtain usually between your third and fifth year of teaching.

 Washington State participates in the National Association of State Directors of Teacher Education and Certification (NASDTEC).
 Washington teaching certification is generally recognized by most states through NASDTEC interstate contracts.
 Some states issue "limited certificates" that may require teachers with Washington certificates to complete additional requirements (typically state-specific coursework or tests) within a specified period of time for full certification.
-Additional information can be found at www.nasdtec.org/agreement.php.
-To find the certification department in another state, please visit www.uky.edu/Education/TEP/usacert.html for links.
+To find the certification department in another state, please visit www.uky.edu/Education/TEP/usacert.html.